#1: "Imperial March" listening lesson

 #3: Star Wars Bulletin Board

 I found this on Pinterest....so cute!!
-I wish I knew who to give credit to, but can't figure out where the original pin came from (so if you know, please let me know and I'll give credit!)
+This is the brainchild at the couple at Music Teachers Rock.
 Such a cute way to teach about form!
-If you click the picture, you can see the pin on Pinterest
+If you click the picture, you can see the pin on Pinterest.

 #4: YouTube video